-Each middle, high, and special school will house a Transition Center with Middle schools with Transition Centers provide full technical access to a common digital learning platform and one teacher who coordinates the "success pathway" a success plan for individual students who are transitioning:
+Middle schools with Transition Centers provide full technical access to a common digital learning platform and one teacher who coordinates a success plan for individual students who are transitioning:

 - From alternative schools. - From numerous absences that put them in jeopardy of failure. - From classroom settings where they are not successful academically. - By transferring from one school to another school on a different schedule. - Into an accelerated program that may allow them the opportunity to participate in early graduation.